Guided tour through Open Budgets

 From the big figures to the small amounts

 From the homepage you can access the overview page, which shows a quick comparison of the main revenues and expenditures, or access the policy page, where, at a glance, you can see how the budget is broken down into programs and policies.
 If you take a look at the colors, you’ll notice they’re grouped in some basic areas described in the upper bar and that, for example, 44.9% of the budget is spent on keeping basic public services running.

 Not only the budget data, also the actual spending

 The City of Madrid’s budget site not only tells you about the budget breakdown, but also about the actual execution every month.
 That is, you can know what the total forecast (initial forecast plus/minus modifications) for the expenditure is and find out how much of a given budget allocation has been spent up until last month.
 The data for closed years correspond to the settled budgets.

 The actual figures are shown next to the budgeted ones in all the tables in the site and, also, graphically, in the data visualizations.
 The blue bands in the overview chart, for example, show you how much has been collected or spent so far, versus the total expected in the budget (the grey background).

 The revenues also

 This site also includes information about revenues.
-The visualization shows the main streams that make up the budget and how, for example, capital taxes are the biggest source of income for the city, followed by transfers from the central government, which collects VAT and income tax.
+The visualization shows the main streams that make up the budget and how, for example, capital taxes are the biggest source of income for the city, followed by transfers from the central government.

 Quicker: use the search box